 The practice used the information collected for the Quality and Outcomes Framework (QOF) and performance against national screening programmes to monitor outcomes for patients.
 (QOF is a system intended to improve the quality of general practice and reward good practice).
-The most recent verified and published results were 90% of the total number of points available, similar to the national average of 94%.
-The exception reporting rate for the practice was 6.3%, lower than the national average of 9.8% (Exception reporting is the removal of patients from QOF calculations where, for example, the patients are unable to attend a review meeting or certain medicines cannot be prescribed because of side effects).
-At the time of the last QOF results the practice was registered as a separate legal entity, although both partners worked at the practice.
+The most recent published results were 100% of the total number of points available compared with the clinical commissioning group (CCG) average of 96% and national average of 95%.
+The clinical exception reporting rate was 15% compared to the CCG average of 11% and national average of 10%.
+(Exception reporting is the removal of patients from QOF calculations where, for example, the patients are unable to attend a review meeting or certain medicines cannot be prescribed because of side effects.)

-This practice was not a significant outlier for any areas of QOF.
+This practice was not an outlier for any QOF (or other national) clinical targets.
 Data from 2015/16 showed: